Battery-operated mid-infrared diode laser frequency combs: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated a mid-infrared chip-scale frequency comb platform exploiting the type-I quantum well interband laser medium.
 The free-running stability exhibited by the lasers allows us to perform mode-resolved sub-THz-wide DCS around 3.04~$\upmu$m.
 The devices develop single-lobed smooth spectra with excellent tunability and show the potential for future gap-less interleaved spectroscopic measurements of spectrally-narrow molecular absorbers like acetylene (C$_2$H$_2$) or hydrogen cyanide (HCN).
 Particularly attractive is the low compliance voltage accompanied by low power consumption ($<1$~W), which was used to demonstrate the first battery-operated MIR dual-comb source.
 When merged with room-temperature interband cascade photodetectors~\cite{lotfiMonolithicallyIntegratedMidIR2016, schwarzMonolithicFrequencyComb2019, sterczewskiMidinfraredDualcombSpectroscopy2020}, the MIR QWDL devices promise dual-comb spectrometers compatible with field-deployable or even space instrument power budgets.
 The remaining difficulty lies in optimizing the signal processing side, which can potentially benefit from sample rate reduction techniques~\cite{sterczewski2020subsampling}.
+We also envision optical injection locking with a simple Vernier filter to synchronize the offset frequencies of the combs without an auxiliary single-mode laser, as recently proposed by Hillbrand et al.~\cite{hillbrandSynchronizationFrequencyCombs2022} to greatly simplify coherent averaging of DCS signals.
+Optimization of the microwave losses should enable us to perform strong ($>1$~W) microwave injection, which has shown to considerably broaden optical spectra in QCLs in addition to stabilizing the repetition rate~\cite{schneider2021controlling}.
 Although in this DCS demonstration we used two physical laser chips, two combs on the same chip are also possible.
 They would constitute a battery-operated MIR dual-comb generator with significant common-mode noise suppression~\cite{westberg2017mid} or even an on-chip dual-comb spectrometer~\cite{hillbrand2019coherent}.
 In addition to application in DCS, the QWDL's near-MHz optical linewidths are attractive for other, much simpler mode-resolved cavity-enhanced sensing techniques like Vernier spectroscopy~\cite{Sterczewski2021Vernier}.